Slack

 Trusted by 1,000+ teams worldwide

-How feedback gets into Slack
+How bug reports get into Slack

 Point-and-click capture